 Subsurface Scattering / Skin

 The Clear Coat channel simulates the effect of a thin reflective layer on top of a surface.
 A common use case is the transparent coating on top of car paint.
-It can also be used for things like varnish on wooden furniture, wet surfaces, or anything that benefits from having multiple layers.
+See Clear Coat.

 Ambient Occlusion (AO)

-A texture to define small areas of occluded light.
+The Cavity channel defines small areas of occluded light.
+See Cavity.

 Sketchfab supports several transparency modes: Blending, Refraction, Additive, Dithered, and Mask.